aliekbersever1/Historic-Masonry-Tower-ML/README.md

-# Historic Masonry Tower ML
+# Masonry Buildings  ML

-Machine Learning and Symbolic Regression models for predicting the first and second natural frequencies of historic masonry towers.
+Machine Learning and Symbolic Regression models for predicting the first and second natural frequencies of historic masonry buildings.

 ---